SpakowitzLab/wlcsim/README.rst

 --------------

 This is a project started by the Spakowitz lab to make varioius polymer physics simulations / calulations.
-The bulk of the codebalse is build around a FORTRAN code that is designed to efficiently simulate various simualtions of wormlike chain polymer(s) using various coarse-grainings where applicable.
+The bulk of the codebalse is built around a FORTRAN code that is designed to efficiently simulate various systems of wormlike chain polymer(s) using various coarse-grainings where applicable.
 This code performs Monte Carlo or Brownian dynamics simulations.